A Heavy Environmental Toll

 Fueling the Fire

-The environmental impact is significant.
+The resulting environmental impact is pretty significant.
 Recent reporting (check out The Digiconomist) puts the energy consumption as quickly approaching 80 TWh (terrawatt hours).
 To give you some perspective, that’s greater energy consumption that some entire countries.
 Indeed, Bitcoin recently overtook the Czech Republic, Chile, and Austria in energy usage, and projections anticipate the demand to only continue increasing.